cristobaltapia/python-wofi/README.rst

 ===========

 A Python module to make simple GUIs using Wofi.
-(forked from the original python-rofi module)
+(forked from the original python-wofi module)

 What is Wofi?